Java arquebus: Malay peninsula

 Joao de Barros described a scene of the conquest in Da Asia:

 As soon as the junk had passed the sand-bank and had come to an anchor, a short way from the bridge, the Moorish artillery opened a fire on her.
 Some guns discharged leadballs at intervals, which passed through both sides of the vessel, doing much execution among the crew.
 In the heat of the action Antonio d'Abreu, the commander, was struck in the cheek from a fusil (espingardão), carrying off the greater number of his teeth.

 The matchlocks that shoot through both sides of their vessel, had very long barrel and were 18 mm in caliber.

 Historian Fernão Lopes de Castanheda mentions matchlocks (espingardão—large espingarda / arquebus), he says that they threw balls, some of stone, and some of iron covered with lead.
 The son of Afonso de Albuquerque mentioned the armament of Malacca: There are large matchlocks, poisoned blowing tubes, bows, arrows, armour-plated dresses (laudeis de laminas), Javanese lances, and other sorts of weapons.
 After Malacca was taken by the Portuguese, they captured 3000 of the 5000 muskets which had been furnished from Java.

 Afonso de Albuquerque compared Malaccan gun founders as being on the same level as those of Germany.
-However, he did not state what ethnicity the Malaccan gun founder was.
+However, he did not state what ethnicity the Malaccan gun founders were.
 Duarte Barbosa stated that the arquebus-maker of Malacca was Javanese.
 The Javanese also manufactured their own cannon in Malacca.
-Anthony Reid argued that the Javanese handled much of the productive work in Malacca before 1511 and in 17th century Pattani.
+The Javanese handled much of the productive work in Malacca before 1511 and in 17th century Pattani.